bonomani/Xymon-powershell-client-with-Windows-updates-centrally-managed/README.md

 - If you need to edit them, use notepad as admin and use "save as"
 - Control that your files are in ANSI and not in UTF8 (Use notepad "save as" to verify that the encoding is ANSI and not UTF8: notepad detect if there are UTF8 char automatically: so look the propose encoding type)

-## The Xymon config
+## The Xymon config in Central Mode
-I would like to have a "central mode"
+This explain how to have
-- A centrally manage client
+- A centrally managed powershell client
-- A repository for all the external scripts
+- A centrally managed repository for all the external scripts

-So let do that!

-The powershell client announce itself as
+The powershell client announce itself by default as
 - Class : powershell
 - OS    : powershell